AdnanMahmud1/linux-playbook-v1/README.md

 ### Enhancements Made

+- Make sure you have the necessary permissions before running the scripts.
+- These scripts will modify your shell setup, so it’s recommended to back up your `.zshrc` or other configuration files if needed.

 You now have a powerful terminal setup with Docker and Zsh configured!
 For any issues or contributions, please open an issue or a pull request.
 Enjoy coding! 🎉